Remortgaging

 young couple concentrated looking at their options for remortgaging as their fixed contract mortgage is coming to an end

-Automatically transferring to a SVR mortgage means that you’ll likely end up on a more expensive interest rate.
+You’ll automatically transfer to a SVR mortgage when your fixed term contract ends.
+Staying on the SVR often means that you’ll likely end up on a more expensive interest rate.
 This works in a similar way to car insurance renewal deals; you can end up being worse off staying as you are.
 Although doing nothing is certainly easier, it doesn’t necessarily make financial sense.

 Disadvantages of a standard variable rate

-Staying with your current provider
+Remortgage with your current provider

 Switching to a new mortgage deal, either with your existent mortgage provider or with a new one, is called remortgaging.

-Remortgaging with a new mortgage provider
+Remortgage with a new mortgage lender

 If you’re asking yourself, should I remortgage, read our helpful guide for more information.